ranguli/joshmurphy.ca/src/content/posts/phosh-on-pinephone-is-cool-as-hell.md

 > When the time comes that mobile distros choose to officially support (and encourage) Flatpak, an entire app store ecosystem with a full catalog of good-looking responsive apps will be bestowed onto mobile Linux users, almost overnight.
 Once Flatpaks are wholly embraced on postmarketOS, Manjaro ARM, etc, and there's a nice GUI frontend for Flathub installed by default, the proverbial floodgate will open and there will be a flurry of activity and interest.

 And the great thing about that flurry of activity is that it's a symbiotic relationship with Linux on the desktop.
-People writing responsive apps are great, people distributing their app as a Flatpak are great.
-That benefits the desktop community, and it (will) benefit the mobile community in a trickle-down effect.
-But the trickling can go both ways too - mobile users may identify bugs and UI issues not identified on the Desktop, and that will make the apps better for everyone.
+Developers writing responsive apps distributed via Flatpak are a boon for Linux as a desktop platform.
+That gift will automatically get handed down to mobile users.
+As a bonus, those developers will be rewarded by that one mobile user who identifies a bug.
+They'll gain a few more (grateful) users.
+Maybe some pull requests.
+It's like a trickle-down effect, but the trickling is bi-directional and not a dubious economic policy.
+And if these apps are well-written and responsive, the overhead for supporting mobile is significantly less depending on the application.

 ### Closing thoughts